tempertemper/www.tempertemper.net/src/site/resources/2011-07-27--whats-in-a-browser.md

 ---
-title: What’s in a browser?
+title: What's in a browser?
 intro: |
     So what's all this fuss about Internet Browsers?
 Maybe you, like a lot of people, you didn't realise there was a choice…
 date: 2011-07-27